jiscdev/analytics-udd/entity_descriptions.md

 # staff
 ## Description of staff entity
 A staff element identifies a member of staff at an institution.

+# staff_link

+## Description of staff_link entity
+A staff_link record makes a statement about a member of staff in relation to a property of another entity referenced by PROPERTY_NAME and PROPERTY_VALUE; for example, that a specific member of staff identified by STAFF_ID tutors a particular student identified by STUDENT_ID.
+The type of relationship is described in the RELATIONSHIP property, but the meaning of the relationship, and any functionality associated with it, is not prescribed in the UDD.
+Instead these are defined and controlled by the organisation responsible for a particular application, product or service identified in the SCOPE property.
+This entity enables the identification and linking of individual members of staff to single concrete entities (for example, a member of staff to a module_instance via MODULE_INSTANCE_ID), or to multiples (for example, for filtering by INST_TIER).

+Other organisations MAY use these RELATIONSHIPs, but no system behaviour should be inferred, except when using one of their own RELATIONSHIPs.

 # staff_on_course_instance
 ## Description of staff_on_course_instance entity